cnorick/curse-of-strahd-notes/Misc/Congratulations, You're Dead.md

 - You're invisible
 - You can't interact with the living world in any way
 	- The other players can't see or hear you at all, but you can see/hear them
-	- So after you read this, don't communicate with anyone at the table about the game at all; don't tell them what your character is doing
+	- So after you read this, don't communicate with anyone at the table about the game at all; don't tell them what your character is doing, and don't say anything about these rules
 - You can't move too far from your physical body (I'll tell you when you're too far)
 - Possession:
+	- You've gained the ability to possess other characters
-	- You
+	-